 The Aztec Empire began with an alliance between Tenochtitlan, Texcoco and Tlacopan in order to defeat Azcapotzalco.
 Tenochtitlan became the dominant city in the alliance, and their empire spread through both trade and military conquest.
 It controlled its states through installing rulers, constructing marriage alliances, and asking for tribute.
 The Empire reached its greatest spread in 1519 CE, just prior to the arrival of the Spanish in the area.

 Maya civilization existed from 1800 BCE, but these settlements were widely abandoned around 100 CE.
-There was large scale reconstruction between 250 and 900 CE, known as the Classic period, when the Mayans built many independent city states, built temples and palaces, developed a hieroglyphic writing system, and developed long distance trade with other Mesoamerican cultures.
+There was large scale reconstruction between 250 and 900 CE, known as the Classic period, when the Maya built many independent city states, built temples and palaces, developed a hieroglyphic writing system, and developed long distance trade with other Mesoamerican cultures.

 Causes of Decline